top of page

 Expose your puppy to a variety of environments, people, and other animals.
 Positive experiences during this critical period will help your puppy grow into a well-adjusted adult.
 Your puppy should have all its shots before going to a dog park or out in public.

-Our health guarantee is based on the thorough genetic testing we perform on our breeding dogs.
+Our genetic health guarantee is based on the thorough genetic testing we perform on our breeding dogs.
 We test for health conditions currently relevant to Miniature Australian Shepherds.
 Both parents have been tested to confirm their freedom from the listed genetic abnormalities. - Canine Multifocal Retinopathy, cmr1 (BEST1 Exon 2) - Collie Eye Anomaly, Choroidal Hypoplasia, CEA (NHEJ1) - Craniomandibular Osteopathy, CMO (SLC37A2) - Day Blindness, Cone Degeneration, Achromatopsia (CNGB3 Deletion, Alaskan Malamute Variant) - Hereditary Cataracts, Early-Onset Cataracts, Juvenile Cataracts (HSF4 Exon 9, Australian Shepherd Variant) - Hyperuricosuria and Hyperuricemia or Urolithiasis, HUU (SLC2A9) - MDR1 Drug Sensitivity (ABCB1) - Neuronal Ceroid Lipofuscinosis 6, NCL 6 (CLN6 Exon 7, Australian Shepherd Variant) - Neuronal Ceroid Lipofuscinosis 8, NCL 8 (CLN8, Australian Shepherd Variant) - Progressive Retinal Atrophy, prcd (PRCD Exon 1)

 We understand that circumstances change, so please know that we are here to take back any of our dogs at any time, regardless of their condition.
 We won't ask for personal information or reasons for the return.

-All of our puppies are micro chipped with lifetime registration before they go to their new homes.
+All of our puppies are micro chipped with paid lifetime registration before they go to their new homes.
 At Run'n Bear, we include our contact information as the alternate on the dog's microchip.
 This ensures that we can assist in locating and retrieving the dog if it escapes while you are out of town.
 Our top priority is to ensure the safety and well-being of your dog, and having our contact details on the microchip will help expedite the process if such a situation arises.

 Miniature Australian Shepherds are known for their high intelligence, eagerness to please, and trainability.
 With proper training and dedication from their owners, they can excel in learning.
+We have been consistently amazed at how fast they have learned things.

-Occasionally, we offer breeding rights for an additional $1000.
+Occasionally, we offer breeding rights for an additional $1200.

 bottom of page